Duwaynef/MLM2PRO-BT-APP/README.md

 Open the app and set the Web API Token if it has not been saved from before. **You will have to ask around for this key as it uses the awesome golf api secret to get the device authorization, use this app at your own risk**

-The app should handle everything, it should connect, you should get a green light on the device, and the main window should show "CONNECTED, READY" as the launch monitor status
+The app should handle everything, it should connect,and the main window should show "CONNECTED" as the launch monitor status

+Once you load into a round, the device should turn green automatically and be ready to read hits.

+When you leave a round it will turn blue again until you start a new round.

 Selected club in GSPro does nothing for the app outside of labeling the club in the Shot Data section, and discovering when you are putting to enable the putting cam ( if enabled ).